Guppy16/rpi-access-point-no-bridge/README.md

 By this point, the Raspberry Pi is acting as an access point, and other devices can associate with it.
 Associated devices can access the Raspberry Pi access point via its IP address for operations such as `rsync`, `scp`, or `ssh`.
+However, the internet access has not been configured

 ## Using the Raspberry Pi as an access point to share an internet connection